 After you have your list of preschools formulated, here are a few things to consider to further narrow down your options.
 Firstly, deliberate if the school’s philosophy resonates with you.
-There are countless different methodologies that govern various preschools and kindergarten such as The Montessori Method, The Waldorf Approach and The Bank Street Approach, just to name a few.
+There are countless different methodologies that govern various preschools and kindergartens such as The Montessori Method, The Waldorf Approach and The Bank Street Approach, just to name a few.
 Therefore, it is imperative that you familiarize yourself with these terms lest you settle for a school that isn’t the most ideal for your child’s development.

 Secondly, go through the school’s website and decide for yourself if you are comfortable with the type of setting the school has.
 From child-centered to teacher-led to faith based, there are innumerable kinds of schools catered to people from all walks of life.
 Hence, knowing what aligns with your beliefs can save you a lot of time whittling down the list.

 Next, take a look at the accreditation of the school.
 Any credible school will have the stamp of approval not only from its clients but also from local governing authorities.
 Ensure qualified people are in abundance, there are many certificates available including a Diploma of Early Childhood Education and Care.
 On top of that, seek out the teacher-student ratio and the staff turnover rate.
 When it comes to preschools or kindergartens, children of that age require more attention than older ones.
 Therefore, a small class size and a committed teacher are what you want to look out for to ensure that your child gets the best out of his or her first years of education.